-Join Blue Planet Foundation on Saturday, April 21, 2018, from 9:00 AM to 12:00 PM for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
+Join Blue Planet Foundation on Saturday, April 21, 2018, from 9:00 AM to 11:00 AM for the Blue Line Project—a locally powered movement to raise awareness about the impacts of climate change.
+The event is made possible by our "Be the Change" Platinum Sponsor

-On April 21, 2018, thousands of students and community members will join Blue Planet Foundation in drawing “blue lines” in chalk to mark the areas in their communities that will be impacted by a one-meter rise in sea level.
-We hope that a visual representation of this water line will inspire students and residents to take action and reduce our vulnerability to climate change impacts.
+On April 21, 2018, thousands of students and community members will join Blue Planet Foundation in drawing “blue lines” in chalk to mark the sea level rise exposure area around Hawaii.

 Together, we can show the world that Hawaii is concerned about the future of the islands we call home and is committed to taking action on climate.